 - Joe McNally - Sketching Light (An Illustrated Tour of the Possibilities of Flash) - Joe is a Nikon Ambassador, regular National Geographic contributor and former Life magazine staff photographer.
 This book, like Joe's first book on using speedlights (The Hot Shoe Diaries - Big Light From Small Flashes) is not an instruction manual per se, more a narrative from Joe on his thought process as he captured various images in his portfolio.
 In 2015, I attended a speedlight seminar with Joe McNally and to be able to learn from him first-hand as he worked his way through various shoots was inspiring.
 Joe's seminars are well worth attending.

 Come back soon for Part III - Educational resources (Websites) that have helped me improve my technique as a photographer.
-(Or, if you sign up for my adventure sports photography newsletter, I'll send you a link when part III's published, as well as sharing you my free guide packed with hints and tips for improving your own adventure sports photography).
+(Or, if you sign up for my adventure sports photography newsletter, I'll send you a link when part III's published).